What is Contract Lifecycle Management and its Process?

 What to consider when evaluating a CLM solution

 Once you decide to update your CLM solution, your decision becomes: What makes one CLM solution better than another?
 Let’s start by considering what contract management software is designed to accomplish:

 - Increased visibility: Provide a 360-degree view of the entire contract management process from start to finish.

-- Reduced operational costs: Save time and money with pre-approved templates and standardized workflows.
+- Reduced operational costs: Save time and money with pre-approved templates and standardised workflows.

-- Minimized risks: Lower risks by introducing analytics, security and track-and-trace capabilities into the contract management process.
+- Minimised risks: Lower risks by introducing analytics, security and track-and-trace capabilities into the contract management process.

 - Improved compliance: Enhance operational, contractual and regulatory compliance with clause libraries and artificial intelligence.

 When evaluating CLM solutions, you’ll want to select a system with features that ensure the above goals are met.
 Here are some common features to look for in your next CLM software: